kanidm/webauthn-rs/fido-key-manager/README.md

 ## Platform-specific notes

+Bluetooth is currently disabled by default, as it's not particularly reliable on anything but macOS, and can easily accidentally select nearby devices.

 ### Linux

+* Bluetooth support isn't particularly reliable, and may require pairing in advance of using this tool.

 * NFC support requires [PC/SC Lite][], and a PC/SC initiator (driver) for your NFC transceiver (reader).